make0x20/driplet/Readme.md

 ### Global

-`BindAddress`: Server bind address (default: "0.0.0.0") `Port`: Server port (default: 4719)
+`BindAddress`: Server bind address (default: "0.0.0.0")

+`Port`: Server port (default: 4719)

+`LogFile`: Log file path (default: "")

+`LogLevel`: Log level (default: "normal", options: "normal", "debug")

 ### Endpoints

 Each endpoint requires:

 `Name`: Endpoint identifier

-`APISecret`: Secret for validating HTTP API requests `JWTSecret`: Secret for validating client JWT tokens
+`APISecret`: Secret for validating HTTP API requests

+`JWTSecret`: Secret for validating client JWT tokens

+All these values can be overridden by environment variables by prefixing them with `DRIPLET_` and converting them to uppercase.

+For example, `BindAddress` can be overridden by setting `DRIPLET_BINDADDRESS`.

 ## WebSocket protocol